molochdao/handbook/grant-pipeline-procedures/how-and-when-to-put-a-proposal-on-chain/README.md

 We don't care about your shitcoin.&#x20;

-We love tools that facilitate active choice and illuminate those choices to the community, but we don't fund DAO tools.&#x20;

 We don't like degen vibes.&#x20;

 We're not just perversely incentivized to pump ETH in order to stack grips from the bullish rise; we remember crypto winter and know it will come again.
 MolochDAO advocates for a grander vision of the world and knows that Ethereum will help us manifest the change we want to see.&#x20;